Every year, one in four of us experiences a mental health problem (Mind UK).

 The NHS has some short mental wellbeing audio guides that you can listen to in your own time.
 They include coping with low mood and depression, controlling anxiety, getting a good night’s sleep and dealing with negative thoughts.

 Self Help provide a range of support, services and opportunities, across the North West of England, for people living with mental health problems such as anxiety, depression, phobias and panic attacks.
+They also have online and face to face anxiety and depression support groups across Manchester.

 Need to talk?